 - Which use profanity, obscenity, or violence gratuitously, i.e., as the primary attraction to the reader/viewer

 Concerns about the appropriateness of materials in the CAJ library collection should be brought to the attention of the librarian.
 There is a form available to ask for reconsideration of materials.
-If after one has submitted this form and met with the librarian and satisfactory resolution of the matter is not reached, an appeal can be made to the headmaster.
+If after one has submitted this form and met with the librarian and satisfactory resolution of the matter is not reached, an appeal can be made to the head of school.

 ES Index | Previous page: Insurance, Accident | Next page: Lost and found